bthate67/ob/README.rst

 modules
 =======

-OBOT's modules are pure python3 modules you can use to program objects with, uses a JSON in file database with a versioned readonly storage and reconstructs objects based on type information in the path.
+OB's modules are pure python3 modules you can use to program objects with, uses a JSON in file database with a versioned readonly storage and reconstructs objects based on type information in the path.

 the following modules are provided::

-    all            - all modules
+    adm            - administrator
     bus            - list of bots
     cfg            - configuration
     clk            - clock/repeater